 \section{Splitting and non-separating hypersurfaces}

 We deal first with quasi-embedded non-separating hypersurfaces $\Sigma \subset \amb$, loosely speaking, those that do not separate $\amb $ into two components.
-When $\Sigma$ is embedded and compact, we can cut-open the manifold $\amb$ through $\Sigma$ using a locally invertible map to obtain a new manifold with two boundary components, each one diffeomorphic to $\Sigma$, and in the interior isometric to $\amb \setminus \Sigma$ (see \cite{LMazHRos17} for details).
+When $\Sigma$ is embedded and compact, we can cut-open the manifold $\amb$ through $\Sigma$ using a local diffeomorphism to obtain a new manifold $\anb$ with two boundary components, each one diffeomorphic to $\Sigma$, and ${\rm int}(\anb)$ isometric to $\amb \setminus \Sigma$ (see \cite{LMazHRos17} for details).
 We will extend this for properly embedded hypersurfaces, not necessarily compact.